apurvaisnotcool/CsharpNut/README.md

-This is my Notes Taken from FreeCodeCamp and C# Nutshell book.
+This is my Notes on C#.
-You Can Read the Comments in Every Program.cs file as the notes of this Repo Directoroes number 1-9 is at the bottom since i didn't how to make the Repo Properly.
+Taken from FreeCodeCamp and C# nutshell book.
-After you clone the repo please arrange accordingly.
+You can Read Program.cs file to read the notes.
-Thank you
+Repo is not arranged properly because i am retarded.

 Apurva aka KIRA